About

 How it works

-- Pick a hunt.
 Browse the hunts by city or neighborhood.
-Each hunt has 3–15 stops and is designed as a continuous walk.
+Each one is a clue-to-clue walk through real streets.

-- Solve the clue.
-Every stop gives you a short written puzzle that points to a specific spot — a mural, a bronze plaque, a particular stairwell.
+Every stop is a short written puzzle pointing at a specific spot — a mural, a bronze plaque, a particular stairwell.

 What it costs